Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Output will be a TSV file within your base working directory, named `<cohort>_target_reads_and_assembly_summary.txt`.

 ## Part 4.
 Speciation and abundance
 This analysis determines the species present within each sample, and their abundance.
-The analysis can be performed on the target read (host removed) data, or on the filtered contigs from Part 3 Assembly, or both.
+The analysis can be performed on the target read (host removed) data from [Part 2 Removal of host DNA contamination](#part-2-removal-of-host-dna-contamination), or on the filtered contigs from [Part 3 Metagenome assembly](#part-3-metagenome-assembly), or both.
 Abundance estimation with Bracken is usually performed on reads, as per the guidelines for that software.
-Performing speciation on contigs is useful for Part 6.
-Antimicrobial resistance genes and Part 9.
-Insertion sequence elements, as it enables us to assign a species to genes/elements detected on the contigs.
+Performing speciation on contigs is useful for [Part 6 Antimicrobial resistance genes](#part-6-antimicrobial-resistance-genes) and [Part 9 Insertion seqeunce (IS) elements](#part-9-insertion-seqeunce--is--elements), as it enables us to assign a species to genes/elements detected on the contigs.

 This part requires kraken2 (tested with v.2.0.8-beta), bracken2 (tested with v.2.6.0) and kronatools (tested with v.2.7.1) (as well as BBtools, used earlier).
 At the time of writing, **kraken2, bracken2, kronatools and BBtools are not global apps on Gadi** so please self-install and make "module loadable" or update the scripts to use your local installation.